 - 600 watt motor

-The Cookworks hand blender set offers three key functions plus a 600 watt motor for just over £20; an attractive offering.
+The Cookworks hand blender set offers three key functions, plus a 600 watt motor for just over £20 – an attractive offering.
 But what matters is how well it works and when put to the test against other top models, it competed confidently.
-If you’re looking for a versatile but affordable hand blender, this one is a good set to consider.
+If you’re looking for a versatile but affordable hand blender, this is a good one to consider.

 Kenwood Triblade hand blender

 Best for accessories

 - Plenty of attachments

 Paying slightly more is worth it when it comes to this particular blender.
 The standard blade slots on easily, blends well, is smooth and fairly quiet.
 The soup attachment created super smooth soup quickly, and there are also attachments for chopping, whisking and mashing.